leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 Code: [https://play.golang.org/p/CAbj07fzlyK](https://play.golang.org/p/CAbj07fzlyK)

-Or `close` the channel.
-Remember once the channel is closed, you could no longer sending more data into it.
-And make sure to close the channel with the sender.
+Another option is to `close` the channel.
+Remember once the channel is closed, you could no longer send data into it.

 ```go
 func main() {